Exclusive: Icahn offered to settle with Forest before battle

 Forest said its independent directors are leading the search process, which includes the consideration of internal and external candidates.
 The company said it had a deep management bench, which included David Solomon, who was promoted to senior vice president for corporate development and strategic planning in November 2010.

-Icahn disputed Solomon's assertion that the company had developed its most robust drug pipeline during the period that David Solomon had responsibility for business development.
+Icahn refuted Solomon's assertion that the company had developed its most robust drug pipeline during the period that David Solomon had responsibility for business development.

 "So his strategic planning got you in the mess you are in now," Icahn said.
 "How can you define as 'thriving' a company whose earnings are down 80 percent year-to-year, based on their own guidance?"